-The Cool Down (CD) is at a low intensity jogging (Level II) for a minimum of fifteen minutes.
+The Cool Down (CD) is at low-intensity jogging (Level II) for a minimum of fifteen minutes.

-Once you’ve completed the session download your power data and take your average power for each of the three minute and the nine minute efforts and add them together.
+Once you’ve completed the session downloads your power data and take your average power for each of the three-minute and the nine-minute efforts and add them together.
 Divide this total by two.
-Finally take 90% of this quotient to estimate your rFTPw value.
+Finally, take 90% of this quotient to estimate your rFTPw value.